tp2750/ExchangeRates.jl/README.md

 ## Data

-The data is downloaded from the European Centtral Bank, when the package is loaded.
+The data is downloaded from the European Central Bank, when the package is loaded.

 It uses this link: <https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml>.

 ## Barewords

-The simples interface looks like this:
+The simplest interface looks like this:

 ``` julia
 julia> 100EUR/DKK